 - Prof. Stefano Vassanelli from University of Padova, Italy on the development of novel high-resolution brain-chip interfacing and smart neuroengineering systems for distributed artificial intelligence

-- Prof. Roland Thewes from Technical University of Berlin, Germany on the development of microelectronic devices.
+- Prof. Roland Thewes from the Technical University of Berlin, Germany on the development of microelectronic devices.

 M. Asif-Ur-Rahman, F. Afsana, M. Mahmud*, M.S.
 Kaiser*, M.R.
 Ahmed, O. Kaiwartya, A. James-Taylor.
 (2018).
 Towards a Heterogeneous Mist, Fog, and Cloud based Framework for the Internet of Healthcare Things.
 IEEE Internet Things J. Doi: 10.1109/JIOT.2018.2876088 [* Co-senior authors, in press.]